 - A robust crop insurance program, with no reductions in premium cost share.
-We oppose means testing, income limits, or add in's, such as required production practices, that might limit the availability or adversely impact risk pools; - Expansion of insured commodities including specialty crops.
-Given limitations of process in adding new commodities, examine ways in which to encourage swifter adoption of policies; - Develop and maintain adequate risk management tools for livestock producers including contract growers.
+We oppose means testing, income limits, or add ins, such as required production practices, that might limit the availability or adversely impact risk pools; - Expansion of insured commodities including specialty crops.
+Given limitations of process in adding new commodities, examine ways in which to encourage swifter adoption of policies; - Develop and maintain adequate risk management tools for livestock producers including contract growers; - USDA enhancing the Noninsured Crop Disaster Assistance Program (NAP) coverage from the current 50% level on production and 55% of the established price by allowing producers to purchase a higher level up to the 65% level and the option to increase the market price option from 55% to 100%; and - Enhancements to Whole Farm Revenue Protection insurance that provide a more appropriate level of affordable coverage and safety net, along with reducing the amount of paperwork required.